ianrrees/ianrrees.github.io/_posts/2023-07-03-vsp-hacking.markdown

 because CS+ supplied the wrong password.
 To be safe, I'm proceeding under the assumption that it was the latter.

-Using CS+, I've made a simple firmware for the VSP that blinks the LED (the VSP mute indication, located on the dash switch), and spent some time tinkering with the debug interface security settings.
+Using CS+, I've made a simple firmware for the VSP that blinks the LED (normally the VSP mute indication light inside the dash switch), and spent some time tinkering with the debug interface security settings.
 Encouragingly, CS+ and the EZ-CUBE have the ability to read out the "Code flash memory" -including the region used to store the debug password- even when the security settings are configured to blank the flash if there's a password mismatch!
 That's with a known debug password, of course.

-The next step is to set up a voltage fault injection system, toward reading out the stock firmware.
-I'll try this approach on the VSP that I've already erased, and if it works, repeat it on a VSP with the stock firmware.
-Several VSPs (of a few varieties!) were donated by the amazing folks at [EVs Enhanced](https://evsenhanced.com/) up in Christchurch - thanks so much!
+My workbench is more-or-less set up for a voltage fault injection system, toward reading out the stock firmware, but there's a bit of software work still to do.
+The 78K0R is still mounted on a VSP board, which isn't ideal - it requires very carefully bending pins on the chip, and the injected glitch comes directly from my waveform generator rather than going through a buffer.
+I've designed and ordered a PCB that should help with both of those, for the real work if I get that far.
+When the software is ready, I'll try reading the VSP that I've already erased and reprogrammed with my own firmware, and if that works, repeat the technique on a micro that still has the stock firmware.

 ## Theory of Operation
 The VSP system is fairly straightforward.
 The computer lives just above